 The hills of Andalusia have a very diverse landscape.
 This beautiful area is an ideal place for a scenic drive and even for a bike ride.
-Boundless olive trees, spectacular gorges, rushing rivers, and flowery fields surround the "Pueblos Blancos" (white villages) in the hills.
+Boundless olive trees, spectacular gorges, rushing rivers, and flowery fields surround the 'Pueblos Blancos' (white villages) in the hills.

 The Moors built this city - one of the oldest in Spain - on a rock.
 Ronda is split in two by the River Guadalevín, which has created a deep gorge into the mountainous area.
-Bridges connect the two parts, the most famous one is the Puente Nuevo, that was built in the 18th century and from which you can make great pictures of the gorge.
+Bridges connect the two parts.
+The most famous one is the Puente Nuevo, which was built in the 18th century and from which you can take great pictures of the gorge.